-Source of Adverse Effects Description Does NR2040 have the potential to adversely affect the integrity of a European site? of the network.
-Tll's road safety programme will focus on achieving safe roadsides and a safe environment for vulnerable road users in line with the safe systems approach.
-Asset Management & Network Operations A key priority for Tll is to maintain the existing National Roads network to a robust and safe standard.
-Tll will use asset management principles to manage National Roads assets safely, sustainably, efficiently, and effectively over their useful life.
-Resilience & Climate Adaptation Tll is updating its 'Strategy for Adapting to Climate Change on Ireland's Light Rail and National Road Network'. affect European sites through impacts such as direct mortality, disturbance and changes in water quality.
-Therefore, adverse effects on the integrity of European sites cannot be excluded and mitigation is required.
-Mobility of People and Goods in Urban Areas Mobility of People and Goods in Urban Areas encompasses three investment portfolios: Movement of People Where National Roads present a hostile or dangerous environment for cyclists and pedestrians, TII will work to provide segregated facilities adjacent to National Roads.
+Source of Adverse Effects Description Does NR2040 have the potential to adversely affect the integrity of a European site?
+A key priority for TII is to maintain the existing National Roads network to a robust and safe standard.
+TII will use asset management principles to manage National Roads assets safely, sustainably, efficiently, and effectively over their useful life. • Resilience & Climate Adaptation TII is updating its 'Strategy for Adapting to Climate Change on Ireland's Light Rail and National Road Network'.
+Mobility of People and Goods in Urban Areas Mobility of People and Goods in Urban Areas encompasses three investment portfolios: Movement of People Where sections of the network present a hostile or dangerous environment for cyclists and pedestrians, TII will work to provide segregated active travel facilities adjacent to National Roads.
 TII will identify and address severance associated with busy urban National Roads through provision of safe crossing infrastructure for cyclists and pedestrians.
-Movement of Goods The Department of Transport is currently developing its Ten-Year Strategy for the Haulage Sector; TII will implement actions arising for National Roads.
-TII will work with the Department of Transport and partner agencies to explore traffic and demand Plans and projects which will be developed to provide for movement of people and goods as well as demand and traffic management may have the potential to adversely affect European sites.
-The development of segregated cycling and pedestrian facilities to accommodate the movement of people may result in adverse effects on European sites, particularly during the construction phase but also during operation if routes are located within or near such sites through impacts such as habitat loss and disturbance.
+Movement of Goods The Department of Transport is currently developing its ten-year strategy for the haulage sector; TII will implement actions arising for the National Roads network.
+TII will work with the Department of Transport and partner agencies to explore traffic and demand management measures to improve the journey time reliability required for the efficient movement of imports and exports.
+TII will support the development of rail freight and multimodal distribution centres on or near National Roads.
+Plans and projects which will be developed to provide for movement of people and goods as well as demand and traffic management may have the potential to adversely affect European sites The development of segregated cycling and pedestrian facilities to accommodate the movement of people may result in adverse effects on European sites, particularly during the construction phase but also during operation if routes are located within or near such sites through impacts such as habitat loss and disturbance.
 Plans and projects required for the movement of goods could result in the introduction and spread of invasive species which have the potential to adversely affect the integrity of European sites.
+Therefore, adverse effects on the integrity of European sites cannot be excluded and mitigation is required.
+Demand and Traffic Management